Q. Which airport should I fly into for this tour?

 Q. Why is this scheduled for Antarctica’s early summer?

 A. This is THE best time to visit Antarctica!
 It’s impossible to go during their winter due to the amount of ice that blankets the waters.
-Early summer is when the ice starts to break up and the waters are navigable BUT you’re still going to see lots of snow on the islands and the mainland and, if we’re lucky, on our landings as well (because it’s stunningly gorgeous).
+Early summer is when the ice starts to break up and the waters are navigable BUT you’re still going to see lots of snow on the islands and the mainland (it’s seriously stunning).

 This time of year is nesting and mating season so we might see some action amongst the wildlife as well. 😁